 What if the person who should love you the most hurts you the worst?

 A powerful story of families that you won’t soon forget.
 Woven through its pages, The Accounting shares within its carefully crafted plot and well-defined characters events that will forever change the lives of four Kohler households.
 Family dynamics expose their weaknesses and reveal their strengths as they adjust to the sudden death of their beloved husband and father.
-Enter Oren Kohler, the brother, and everything they’ve built their lives on, everything they hold dear is at imminent risk.
+Enter his brother and everything they’ve built their lives on, everything they hold dear is at imminent risk.

 Edmund and Katherine Kohler